nodejs/node/doc/api/readline.markdown

 ## readline.createInterface(options)

 Creates a readline `Interface` instance.
-Accepts an "options" Object that takes the following values:
+Accepts an `options Object that takes the following values:

  - `input` - the readable stream to listen to (Required).